 Top / Featured Image: I had hard time with the search engines.
 I was not even sure of the fishing term when you avoid reeling in a fish and let it swim and tire out.
 I finally figured it was “palying out the line” but when you combine “play” and “fish” you get a lot of cute graphics of video games or drawings representing the game “Go Fish”.

 The image I found is from a Dutch fishing blog post— it carries no license or credit (as it seems 98% of the web), so while it’s not strictly re-usable, I am giving more credit than they are.

-The post "You Can’t Catch the Catfishers… But You Can Play Out the Line And Waste Their Time" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2016/04/play-out-the-catfish/) on April 20, 2016.
+The post "You Can’t Catch the Catfishers… But You Can Play Out the Line And Waste Their Time" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2016/04/play-out-the-catfish/) on April 20, 2016.